ACADEMIC RESEARCH ON DCT PERFORMANCE GAINS

 The technology to liquify gas is relatively new and it is still very uncommon in it's use, so unlike testing materials with high temperatures (e.g. quenching steel), testing the effects of deep sub-zero temperatures is still in it's infancy.
 We have been sponsoring cryogenic studies at the University of Leicester for many years helping to further scientific knowledge in this fascinating field.

-Below are a few research papers from a variety of sources which will get you started.
+Below are a few articles and research papers from a variety of sources which will get you started.
 A quick google search will show many more academic studies however a lot of empirical testing remains confidential as enterprises (from military to mining to F1) see these performance and cost gains as a competitive edge and are naturally reluctant to share their findings.

 The Effect of Cryogenic Treatments on 7075 Aluminum Alloy